inhumantsar/docker-foreman/README.md

 docker-foreman
 ==============

-This image will start you off with the Foreman Installer and leave you to decide on the details.
+A specific hostname should be passed as the default hostname won't match facter's fqdn.
+Otherwise, this image will start you off with the Foreman Installer defaults and install away.
 For most purposes, the defaults will do.
-That simply means doing your first run with -it or using an answers file.
-A specific hostname should be passed as the default hostname won't match facter's fqdn.
+If you want something other than the defaults, use an answers file.
 An answers file can be provided by running the image with `docker run -it ... -v /path/to/answers:/etc/foreman/foreman-installer-answers.yaml inhumantsar/foreman /usr/sbin/foreman-installer -i`

-*TL;DR: You have to run this interactively the first time, or else use an answers file that you provide.*
+*TL;DR: Love the defaults or else use an answers file.*

 Some things you'll probably want to think about changing:
   - `foreman-proxy / daemon`: Even if you don't set this to false, the start script will attempt to itself anyway.